 The Australian Small Scale Offerings Board (ASSOB), launched in 2007 in Australia, is probably the world’s first known equity-based crowdfunding platform.
 It channels funding from both accredited and unaccredited investors to small businesses.
 Equity-based crowdfunding came relatively late to the Northern Hemisphere, with the launch of CrowdCube in the UK in 2011.

 2008-09: IndieGoGo and Kickstarter launch; reward-based crowdfunding goes mainstream

 The financial crisis of 2008-09 seems to have been a game-changer for the crowdfunding sector.
 Amidst the perceived collapse of the financial markets, many people turned to the Internet, and to each other, to seek funding.
 This period also marks the launch of two modern crowdfunding giants – IndieGoGo (2008) and Kickstarter (2009) as well as the proliferation of many other, niche crowdfunding sites.
-In just five years, crowdfunding has grown 1,000% and the number of platforms globally has surpassed 450.
+In just five years, crowdfunding has grown by 1,000% and the number of platforms globally has surpassed 450.

 2012-13: First crowdfunding regulations are introduced.

 In 2012, President Barack Obama signed the Jumpstart Our Business Start-ups (JOBS) Act, sometimes called the “Crowdfund Act”, into law.
-It legalised equity-based crowdfunding, i.e. allowed businesses to seek funding in exchange for shares in their company.
+It legalized equity-based crowdfunding, i.e. allowed businesses to seek funding in exchange for shares in their company.
 It also put crowdfunding under a legal framework for the first time.

 2020: The highest-funded reward-based crowdfunding campaign to date is run.